Connect with us

 This segment is expected to cost Sh7.7 billion ($50 million).

-“The development of this road is planned in phases owing to the size (a total of 454 kilometres), the need for review of the studies for some of the sections, and huge investment required,” says Godfrey Enzama, the Principal Civil Engineer.
+“The development of this road is planned in phases owing to the size (a total of 454 kilometres), the need for a review of the studies for some of the sections, and the huge investment required,” says Godfrey Enzama, Principal of Civil Engineer.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.